-Andy Needham takes us through eight tips to help you optimize your use of After Effects.
+Andy Needham runs through eight tips to help optimize your use of After Effects.
 Check them out below to create work faster and spend less time fiddling with your settings!

 In the right hands, Adobe’s After Effects is a powerful piece of software capable of creating a stunning array of effects for productions of all shapes and sizes.

 We asked Senior Motion Designer, Andy Needham, to tell us eight ways that he increases his efficiency with Adobe’s tools to build beautiful work.
 Find out how he spends less time on admin and more time getting innovative via the tips below!

 If you’d like to learn more from Andy, be sure to check out his courses on LinkedIn Learning or watch his IBC 2019 presentation for Maxon.
 You can also see more of Andy’s work and follow him on LinkedIn and Instagram.

 ftrack Studio integrates with After Effects to allow for easy tracking of tasks.

 1. Make use of workspaces (and create a custom workspace!)

 Workspaces in After Effects enable you to focus on specific tasks such as motion tracking, animating or color correction.
 You can easily switch between After Effects’ preset workspaces by choosing Window > Workspace and selecting one best suited to your task.

 If you’d like to further tailor After Effects to your needs, you could also create a custom workspace.
 Doing so will improve your efficiency as you’ll have your most-used tools and scripts right at your fingertips whenever you need them.